XR2Learn/Enabler-5-Inference/ED_Evaluation/ED_Evaluation/README.md

-# Multimodal Fusion Component
+# (Multimodal) Emotion Detection Evaluation

-Component to combine multiple modalities predictions into a single final prediction.
+Component to generate evaluation metrics based on prediction and true values of a test set.

 `Input`: CSV files with predicted emotions labels + timestamp.